balsamiq/docker-logstash/README.md

 The following environment variables can be used to configure the container:

-    ES_AWS_REGION				The aws region to be used for discovery, default is "us-east-1".
     ES_CLUSTER_NAME     The name of the elasticsearch cluster, default is "elasticsearch".
 This is also the ec2 group name that is used for discovery.
+    ES_DISCOVERY        The type of discovery to use with elasticsearch.
+By default ec2 discovery using ES_AWS_REGION and ES_CLUSTER_NAME will be used.
+Setting to "multicast" enables multicast discovery which allows for testing locally.
+    ES_AWS_REGION       The aws region to be used for discovery, default is "us-east-1".
     LOGSTASH_OPTS       Any additional logstash options such as --verbose to change the logging level to verbose.

 The container can be built using